 This is why, if you’re going to let animals into the workplace, you need a policy.
-With a pets in the workplace policy you and your team can enjoy all the benefits that loving animals can bring, while carefully managing all of the challenges that come with owning pets.
+With a pet in the workplace policy you and your team can enjoy all the benefits that loving animals can bring, while carefully managing all of the challenges that come with owning pets.

-The Benefits of a Pets in the Workplace
+The Benefits of Pets in the Workplace

 - Increased Employee Engagement and Motivation – Animals just bring out the best in some people.
 The company of a fluffy friend could make help certain employees to find more joy in their work.
 And from this increased engagement you might expect a boost to productivity.

 - Reduce Stress Levels – Studies have found links between pet ownership and reduced stress levels.
 Your pets in the workplace policy could be the key to managing stress in your workplace.
 Also, if you have dogs in the office, the team could take it in turns to take this dog for walks, or to the park for a game of fetch.
 This is a great way to introduce physical activity into the working day, which is a key part of any employee wellbeing program.

 - Better Workplace Relationships – People bond over their love for animals.
 Your pets in the workplace policy could be just the thing to bring your team together.
 You might also expect better relationships between employees and managers.
 Employees are likely to think highly of management that lets them take their pets to work.